JoshM33k/JoshMeek.com/content/post/building-this-website.md

 ## Github

 [Github](https://github.com/) is the easiest places to store your websites files.
 You'll want to make sure not to commit the /public folder in your Hugo directory by adding it to your .gitignore, as those are generated files, and our continuous deployment will re-generate these each time we push a new commit.
+For this particular site, I'm using the [Cupper theme](https://github.com/zwbetz-gh/cupper-hugo-theme).
+The theme is installed via a git submodule.
+In order to update the theme, from the root of this site, you simply run: {{< cmd >}}git submodule update --remote --merge{{< /cmd >}}

 ## Netlify